 Normally, vehicle dealerships refer finance companies to customers who need hire purchase finance.
 The nurturing good relationship with vehicle dealership contributes to the expanding customer base including increasing market share.
-Presently the company has cooperative business relationship with approximately 1,500 dealerships, at Head Office, and the 4 branch offices.
-The company therefore needs to maintain and in search of opportunities to expand new dealership relationship continuingly.
+Presently the company has cooperative business relationship with approximately 700 dealerships, at Head Office, and the 4 branch offices.
+The company therefore needs to maintain and in search of opportunities to expand new dealership relationship continuingly including dealership agency for used vehicles online via website.
 The company has also expanded the used vehicle trading market of the individual owner type, in which the individual wishes to sell the vehicle, by having company marketing staff contacted the vehicle owner to provide offer of service and condition to arrange for interested buyer directly.
 Furthermore, the company recognizes the important of the alliance with the auction houses, and creates mutual marketing opportunities for repossessed vehicle sales.